jimpil/jedi-time/README.md

 This doesn't play very well with `nav`, and so the datafication model is now flatter.
 Instead of nesting, a composite object will contain more than one top-level keys.
 The simplest example to illustrate this is by comparing a `Year` VS a `Month` VS a `YearMonth`.
 In the original model (release 0.1.4 only), the latter would have a single `:year` key and a `[:year :month]` path, whereas now there will be two top-level keys (`:year` and `:month`), whose combination represents the (datafied) `YearMonth`.

-In short, if a top-level key maps directly to a `java.time` object, then it will be a *non-namespaced* keyword pointing to a map
-(this facilitates REBL navigation).
-If there isn't a corresponding Java object, the key will *namespaced* pointing to a raw value.
-It's worth noting that high level objects like `LocalDate` (or even `LocalTime` and `YearMonth`) will be broken down to their constituents parts, so, even for the richest of objects (e.g. `ZonedDateTime`), the resulting map will typically **not** contain more than 6 non-namespaced keys.
+Similarly, a datafied `LocalDateTime` will contain two top-level keys (`:local-date` and `:local-time`).
+This facilitates intuitive REBL navigation.

 ### nav
-Navigation through non-namespaced keywords will usually lead you to `java.time` objects (that can be further datafied, navigated and so on).
+Navigation may lead you to `java.time` objects (that can be further datafied, navigated and so on), or base values (typically Number/String)
-Namespaced keywords will lead you to base values (typically Number or String).
 It's important to note that navigation through an existing key pays attention not only to the key being navigated (2nd arg), but also to the value (3rd arg).
 This basically means that navigating to an altered value will return an altered object, and so care needs to be taken when updating (or adding/removing for that matter) keys, as it does affect navigation.

 Finally, `jedi-time` adds some extra semantics for `:format`, `offset`, `:zone` and `:instant` navigation paths (explained later).